gkapfham/www.gregorykapfhammer-old.com/_posts/2020-06-12-Responsive-Web-Testing.md

 </p>

-In summary, it is exciting to see that software engineers in industry are developing techniques that are similar to those that we are prototyping and releasing as free and open-source [software]({{site.baseurl}}software/).
+In summary, it is exciting to see that software engineers in industry are adopting commercial tools, like [Percy](https://percy.io/), that are similar to those that we are prototyping and releasing as free and open-source [software]({{site.baseurl}}software/).
 While both academia and industry are starting to make progress on this important problem, more work remains to create fully automated methods for testing responsive web pages.
 Do you have ideas about how to automate this process?
 Are you interested in collaborating with me on research to make the next generation of automated responsive web testing techniques?
 If so, then I hope that you will [contact]({{site.baseurl}}contact/) me to share some of your ideas!
 Or, do you want to be updated when I publish new blog posts like this one?
 If you do, then please [subscribe]({{site.baseurl}}support/) to my mailing list.

 {% include _footers/blog_footer.html %}